Fetal Therapy Professional Resources

 Referring a Patient to the CFDT

-If you are a physician or patient seeking an evaluation for a suspected fetal abnormality, the Center for Fetal Diagnosis and Treatment is here to help.
+If you are a physician or patient seeking an evaluation for a suspected fetal abnormality, the Center team is here to help.
 Learn more about the information we’ll need from you and what happens next.

 Fetal Surgery Guidelines for Prenatal MMC Repair

 Mothers must meet specific requirements to be considered for fetal surgery for myelomeningocele, the most severe form of spina bifida.
 The Children's Hospital of Philadelphia follows these guidelines to determine who qualifies for prenatal repair.

 Guidelines for Prenatal Treatment of Severe Congenital Diaphragmatic Hernia

 Fetoscopic endoluminal tracheal occlusion (FETO) is available as a treatment option for unborn babies with the most severe congenital diaphragmatic hernia.
 It is reserved for cases in which our team predicts the baby may not otherwise survive past delivery.
 Learn more about the circumstances in which FETO may or may not be an option.